Supported languages and frameworks

 Linux distro packages (container scanning)

-Distro coverage is opt-in because the per-distro CVE feed is large.
+Linux.
+Distro coverage is opt-in because the per-distro CVE feed is large;

 Infrastructure-as-code